This page represents the most commonly approached topics from our users.

 How can I get further training on the RAIS and risk assessment?

 The RAIS Team has developed one to five day risk assessment courses that use the RAIS.
 We can modify these courses to meet any clients needs.
 Contact an RAIS representative.
-Please remember the RAIS already has 3 online training platforms 1) What is Risk Assessment?
-2) RAIS Main Tutorial, and 3) Risk Assessment Overview Diagram.
+Please remember the RAIS already has 2 online training platforms 1) What is Risk Assessment? and 2) RAIS Main Tutorial.

 Where else can I go for toxicity studies (values) not on the RAIS?